Nixsuki/Cache-App-Limiter/README.md

 # Cache App Limiter
 ## Description
- • Tweak helps devices better manage its number of RAM and it benefits the battery life and is intended for the user’s best experience.
+ • A universal tweak helps devices better manage its number of RAM and it benefits the battery life and is intended for the user’s best experience.
- • Similar to official One Plus 3 tweaks provided by Carl Pei, co-founder of OnePlus.
+ • Based to the official property tweaks provided by OnePlus.

 ## How does it works?
  • It refers to contrast phone, reduce background apps limit to avoid low memory too early.
- • Limit the device background apps to 10 instead of 20 by default.
+ • Provides better memory management.

 ## Requirements
- • Magisk v15.0 or higher
+ • Magisk v15.0 or higher.

-## Changelog
+## Changelogs
- • Initial Release
+ • v1.0 - Initial Release.
+ • v2.0 - Cached app limits was raised to 60 by default.

 ## Links
+ • <a href="https://t.me/EmperorEye1993">Telegram Account</a>
  • <a href="https://www.gsmarena.com/tweak_helps_oneplus_3_better_manage_its_6gb_of_ram-blog-18891.php">Reference about the mod</a>
+ • <a href="https://forum.xda-developers.com/apps/magisk/official-magisk-v7-universal-systemless-t3473445">Latest Stable Magisk</a>